Manage access to external cloud services using service credentials

 This feature is in Public Preview.

-This article describes how to create a service credential object in Unity Catalog that lets you govern access to external cloud services.
-A service credential object in Unity Catalog encapsulates a long-term cloud credential that provides access to an external cloud service that users need to connect to from Azure Databricks.
+This article describes how to create a service credential object in Unity Catalog that lets you govern access from Azure Databricks to external cloud services.
+A service credential in Unity Catalog encapsulates a long-term cloud credential that grants access to such services.

 Service credentials are not intended for governing access to cloud storage that is used as a Unity Catalog managed storage location or external storage location.
 For those use cases, use a storage credential.
 See Manage access to cloud storage using Unity Catalog.